Published on

 Authors

-In many pre-2017 cars, there is no way to install Android Auto or Carplay.
-However, there are always workarounds, and one of them is to use a tablet to display the GPS navigation apps on the screen.
-That way, you get a handy device with a big screen that emulates the Head Unit of the car.
+In many pre-2017 cars, there is no way to install Android Auto or CarPlay.
+However, there are always workarounds, and one of them is to use an Android tablet as head unit to display GPS navigation apps on your car dashboard.
+This solution gives you a handy device with a big screen that functions as a tablet car radio and multimedia system.

 Table of Contents

-Is my tablet compatible with Android Auto?
+Is my Android tablet compatible with car head unit installation?

-• Stable Wi-fi access to connect your tablet wirelessly to the internet
+• Stable Wi-Fi access to connect your tablet wirelessly to the internet

 • Android Auto app (most often already installed on your Android tablet)

-What functions will be available through the tablet
+What functions will be available through the tablet car stereo

-• You will be able to make and receive calls,
+• You will be able to make and receive calls

-• Other features available in Android OS.
+• Other features available in Android OS as you would on any tablet car radio

-Step 1: Installing the Headunit Reloaded App
+Step 1: Installing the Headunit Reloaded App (HeadUnit Reloaded Alternative)

 Once you have downloaded Headunit Reloaded App, run it.

 If you are not going to subscribe, we suggest you take advantage of the free trial mode that gives you access to all the features for a limited time.
+The headunit reloaded setup process is straightforward once installed.

 The full version price is €4.99.

-Step 2: Android Auto Settings
+Step 2: Android Auto Settings for Tablet Head Unit

 Although the Android Auto app is part of the mobile OS, it is not easy to find its icon.
 If you don't find this navigator through the app drawer, use the search.

-In the search results will be available Android Auto settings (we will return to them later).
+In the search results, Android Auto settings will be available (we will return to them later).

-Step 3: Access Developer settings
+Step 3: Access Developer Settings for Android Auto on Tablet

 1. Go to Android Settings (see above) - About phone - Software information.